crash-override404/password_generator/README.md

 Idea is simple - I just needed some way to generate long passwords with huge entropy using in some simple way.
 My pattern is easy to remember (service domain as phrase, one word as salt and couple fixed length, because not all services accepts eg. 50 chars in passwords)

-Even if my password leaks in data breach - I am _almost_, let's say for 99,9999% sure that bruteforce nor any known dictionary attack won't break it.
+Even if my password leaks in data breach - I am _almost_, let's say for 99,9999% sure that bruteforce nor any known dictionary attack is able to break it.

 Of course if it is not saved as plaintext :D But in this case nobody is safe :D